CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-ms-dial.md

 See an example of files outputted by the export module using the workflow:
 [here](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files/)):

-### Feature Based Molecular Networking in GNPS
+### Running the FBMN with MS-DIAL

-The workflow for Feature Based Molecular Networking in GNPS is different from the classic molecular networking workflow.
-[Access the FBMN workflow here](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22METABOLOMICS-SNETS-MZMINE%22,%22library_on_server%22:%22d.speclibs;%22%7D) (You need to be logged in first !)
+After the processing with MS-DIAL, the output files can be used to run the Feature-Based Molecular Networking workflow on GNPS either using the [Superquick FBMN start page] (http://dorresteinappshub.ucsd.edu:5050/featurebasednetworking) or [the standard interface of the FBMN workflow](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you need to be logged in GNPS first).

 More information on the Feature Based Molecular Networking workflow on GNPS [can be obtained on that documentation page](featurebasedmolecularnetworking.md)

 Basically, you will need to upload the files ouputted by the MS-DIAL processing (test files are accessible [here](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files/)):

-1. Feature Table from above
+1. A *feature quantification table* (see above)
-2. MGF for MS/MS from above
+2. A *MS/MS spetral summary* file (see above)
-3. Metadata table - requirements are described [here](networking.md#metadata), but note that **important** note below:
+3. A *metadata table* - requirements are described [here](networking.md#metadata), but note that **important** note below:

 **IMPORTANT FOR METADATA WITH MS-DIAL**: the "filename" in the metadata files for FBMN with MS-DIAL should not contain the file extension (ex: "sample1.mzML" must be "sample1").